Codin-Nerds/Neutron-Bot/CONTRIBUTING.md

    ![image](https://user-images.githubusercontent.com/20902250/94499276-8930df80-01fc-11eb-9292-7f0c6101b995.png)

 As stated earlier **ensure that "Allow edits from maintainers" is checked** This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.

+## Changes to this Arrangement

+All projects evolve over time, and this contribution guide is no different.
+This document is open to pull requests or changes by contributors.
+If you believe you have something valuable to add or change, please don't hesitate to do so in a PR.